bbauska/CSS3-Reference/README.md

     <tr>
       <td><b>Description</b></td>
       <td>Defines the base writing direction of blocks and the direction of embeddings and
         overrides for the Unicode Bidirectional Algorithm (sometimes called <i>bidi</i>).
-      Furthermore, it changes the way a number of properties and layout decisions are handled, including but not limited to the placement of table cells in a table row and the layout algorithms for block boxes.<br>
+        Furthermore, it changes the way a number of properties and layout decisions are handled, including but not limited to the placement of table cells in a table row and the layout algorithms for block boxes.
         For a variety of reasons, authors are strongly encouraged to use the HTML attribute dir rather than the CSS property direction.
 User agents that do not support bidirectional text are permitted to ignore this property.</td>
     </tr>
     <tr>
       <td><b>Examples</b></td>